panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 A variable declared inside the global scope is named *global* variable.
 Global variables are accessible from any scope.

 In the previous code snippet, `counter` is a global variable.
+This variable can be accessed from any place of the webpage's JavaScript.

 The global scope is a mechanism that lets the host of JavaScript (browser, Node) supply applications with host-specific functions as global variables.